knuutilat/NaapuriApu/README.md

 # NaapuriApu
-> Web application which offers a platform for recycling, selling and lending goods
+> Web application that provides a platform for borrowing and recycling goods

 ## Technologies used
-- Node.js
+- Express
 - MongoDB
 - Cloudinary
 - React